dfeddema/spark-openshift-benchmarks/README.md

 # It runs on Openshift and uses pbench to collect telemetry data
 # across the entire Openshift cluster while each benchmark is running.
 #
-# It assumes you have already build your spark cluster in OpenShift.
+# It assumes you have already built your spark cluster in OpenShift using Oshinko.
 #
 # Pbench archives the performance data in elastic search
 #